ArnaudDroitLab/LD-annot/README.md

 ```

 ## Running LD-annot
+The easiest way to run LD-annot is to move/copy your data within the folder containing LD-annot.py and calculLD.sh scripts.
+This folder must also include the list of candidate SNPs as well as the annotation gff/gtf/gff3 file.

 LD-annot runs using only one command line which provide path to files and required parameters.

 ##### When data come from a vcf file, run the following command line: